coderiders22/Rise11_Full_Stack_Assignment/README.md

 ### **1. Initial Planning**
 - Carefully analyzed the attached dashboard image to identify all components (e.g., navigation menu, progress bar, input fields, buttons, etc.).
 - Broke down the design into modular and reusable components, such as:
-  - NavigationMenu
+  - Sidebar
   - ProgressBar
-  - FormSection
-  - DashboardLayout
+  - ClaimSection

 - Decided to use **Next.js** for the frontend and **CSS/Tailwind CSS** for styling.
 No external libraries were used for layout replication to showcase pure CSS/HTML skills.

 ### **2. Implementation Steps**
-1. **Setting Up the Project**: Initialized the project using `create-react-app` for React.js.
+1. **Setting Up the Project**: Initialized the project using `create-next-app` for next.js.
 2. **Modular Components**:
    - Created separate folders for each component to maintain clean and organized code.
    - Followed a modular approach to ensure reusability and scalability.